apache/cloudstack-docs/rtd/source/ansible.rst

 orchestrate the deployment and configuration of their environments without having to re-write custom scripts to make changes.

-Like Chef and Puppet, Ansible is designed to be idempotent, these means that you determine the state you want a host to be in and Ansible will decide if it needs to act in order to achieve that state.
+Like Chef and Puppet, Ansible is designed to be idempotent.
+This means that you determine the state you want a host to be in and Ansible will decide if it needs to act in order to achieve that state.